 “Persistence and networking are key.
 Don’t give up.
 Surround yourself with a strong network, both personally and professionally, who believe in your value and don’t let you forget it.

-Five must-have skills to land a job in Norway as a foreigner?
+What are five must-have skills to land a job in Norway as a foreigner?

-According to Skillhus, the top 5 must have skills are as follows:
+According to Skillhus, the top 5 must-have skills are as follows:

 - Relevant education and experience